-- 1. Examples of eligible project costs include planning, acquisition, design, and construction of projects to: - Create or improve wastewater treatment facilities, reuse/recycle facilities, and collection systems - Purchase existing wastewater treatment plants - Control nonpoint source pollution - Manage estuaries - Implement green projects (pursuant to EPA guidance) - Pay for other costs necessary to secure or issue debt - Purchase land necessary for construction on an eligible project - Manage, reduce, treat, or recapture stormwater or subsurface drainage water - Reduce the demand for publicly owned treatment works capacity through water conservation, efficiency, or reuse (for a municipality or intermunicipal, interstate, or State agency only) - Develop and implement watershed pilot projects - Reduce the energy consumption needs for publicly owned treatment works (for a municipality or intermunicipal, interstate, or State agency only) - Re-use or recycle wastewater, stormwater, or subsurface drainage water - Increase the security of publicly owned treatment works - Water meters as a water conservation measure (to address, for example, water loss if a utility's total water loss meets or exceeds the threshold established in TWDB rules.)
+- 1. Examples of eligible project costs include planning, acquisition, design, and construction of projects to: - Create or improve wastewater treatment facilities, reuse/recycle facilities, and collection systems - Purchase existing wastewater treatment plants - Control nonpoint source pollution, including acquisition of conservation easements and permanent or long-term acquisition of water rights by entities eligible under state law that will result in a substantial public water quality benefit - Manage estuaries - Implement green projects (pursuant to EPA guidance) - · Pay for other costs necessary to secure or issue debt - Purchase land necessary for construction on an eligible project - · Manage, reduce, treat, or recapture stormwater or subsurface drainage water - Reduce the demand for publicly owned treatment works capacity through water conservation, efficiency, or reuse (for a municipality or intermunicipal, interstate, or State agency only)

-- 2. Examples of ineligible project costs include: - Projects primarily intended to facilitate growth - Publicly Owned Treatment Works (POTW) (as defined in Section 212) projects for systems that are owned by a private entity or any other entity that is not considered a municipality or intermunicipal, interstate, or State agency - Treatment works owned or operated by a federal agency - Excavation, testing, remediation, or disposal of hazardous, contaminated, or potentially contaminated material
+- · Develop and implement watershed pilot projects - Reduce the energy consumption needs for publicly owned treatment works (for a municipality or intermunicipal, interstate, or State agency only) - Re-use or recycle wastewater, stormwater, or subsurface drainage water - Increase the security of publicly owned treatment works - Water meters as a water conservation measure (to address, for example, water loss if a utility's total water loss meets or exceeds the threshold established in TWDB rules.) - 2.
+Examples of ineligible project costs include: - Projects primarily intended to facilitate growth - Publicly Owned Treatment Works (POTW) (as defined in Section 212) projects for systems that are owned by a private entity or any other entity that is not considered a municipality or intermunicipal, interstate, or State agency - Treatment works owned or operated by a federal agency - Excavation, testing, remediation, or disposal of hazardous, contaminated, or potentially contaminated material